enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

   </li>
   <li>
     <p>
-      When an object is <em>not</em> being used, <code>SvelteErrorDetails</code> details replaces <code>ErrorMessage&lt;string&gt;</code> with <code>V</code>, where <code>V</code> represents the value of the constraint.
+      When an object is <em>not</em> being used, <code>SvelteErrorDetails</code> details replaces <code>ErrorMessage</code> with <code>V</code>, where <code>V</code> represents the value of the constraint.
 This is an <em>alteration</em> of the <code>ErrorDetails</code> type.
     </p>
     <p>
       Whenever a raw value is used for <code>SvelteErrorDetails</code>, developers will be able to specify a field's constraint <em>without</em> providing the error message for that constraint.
-In this scenario, the browser's default error message will be used for that constraint instead.
+In this scenario, the browser's default error message (or the configured <a href="../README.md#form-validity-observer-options-default-errors">default error</a>) will be used for that constraint instead.
 Since it does not make sense to provide an error message without a constraint value,  the <code>SvelteErrorDetails</code> type does not support that "use case".
     </p>
   </li>
 </ol>

-Just as the `ErrorDetails` type forms the foundation of the [`ValidationErrors`](../types.md#validationerrorsm-e) type, so the `SvelteErrorDetails` type forms the foundation of the `SvelteValidationErrors` type.
+Just as the `ErrorDetails` type forms the foundation of the [`ValidationErrors`](../types.md#validationerrorsm-e-r) type, so the `SvelteErrorDetails` type forms the foundation of the `SvelteValidationErrors` type.
 The type definition for `SvelteValidationErrors` is _almost_ the exact same as the type definition for `ValidationErrors`.
 In fact, the `badinput` and `validate` properties are exactly the same between the 2.

 The primary way in which the `SvelteValidationErrors` type differs from the `ValidationErrors` type is that it takes constraint values into account (with the help of `SvelteErrorDetails`).
 It determines the value types that each constraint supports by looking at `Svelte`'s type definition for the `input` field's props (i.e., `HTMLInputAttributes`). (**Note: If you're using a different JS framework, you should use _that_ framework's type definitions for the `input` field's props instead.**)

-Notice that the `required` constraint is slightly different from the others in that it supports one additional type: [`ErrorMessage<string>`](../types.md#errormessagem-e).
+Notice that the `required` constraint is slightly different from the others in that it supports one additional type: [`ErrorMessage`](../types.md#errormessagem-e).
 If the developer supplies an error message by itself for the `required` constraint, it is safe to assume that `required` is `true`.
 This is an assumption that can only be made safely with the `required` constraint because it is a `boolean`.

 ##### Enhancing the Return Type of `configure`